Okanjo/okanjo-docs/static/docs/js/OkanjoJS.md

 id ((optional, default is `null`, required in `single` mode)) :   The unique id of the product to retrieve.
 Generally only used in `single` mode. q ((optional, default is `null`))
 :   Limit products to match the given search string.
-E.g. `blue shoes`. marketplace_status ((data-marketplace-status)) ((optional, default is `live`)) :   Either `live` or `testing`, shows live or test products. marketplace_id ((data-marketplace-id)) ((optional, default is `null`))
+E.g. `skyline print`. marketplace_status ((data-marketplace-status)) ((optional, default is `live`)) :   Either `live` or `testing`, shows live or test products. marketplace_id ((data-marketplace-id)) ((optional, default is `null`))